sunish-jose/consolebasedsocialNW/Readme.txt

 john miller -> what a nice weather
 Nacy J Nadth -> What a funny post

+You can also the functional test report with all test cases in the file TestReport.xlsx

 If you need any more clarification contact me @ sunish.jose@ymail.com